University of Delaware

-The UD Music Department website contains these useful links as well as additional contact information.
+The UD School of Music website contains these useful links as well as additional contact information.

 Selecting the right college for you

 Some thoughts on the process by Dr. Bruce Tychinski

 While applying and auditioning for colleges can seem as simple as sending in your forms and showing up to play for the faculty, finding the place you will live and study for the next several years is a major decision.
 Take your time.
 Here are some steps to the process that I recommend and some insights on how the process is viewed from this professor's viewpoint.

 1. VISIT THE CAMPUS PRIOR TO YOUR AUDITION.
 Auditioning for a college music program at the undergraduate or graduate level can be very daunting.
 I recommend that you visit the campus for a lesson, meet some students, tour our facilities, hear some ensembles, attend a concert, and perhaps play along in trombone choir.
 If travel allows or if you are starting the process as a junior, consider multiple visits.
 The time you spend on campus will help you get a feel for whether this is a place that is right for you.